redox-os/book/src/ch08-05-troubleshooting.md

     - [QEMU](#qemu)
     - [Real Hardware](#real-hardware)

-## Setting Up
+## Setup

 ### bootstrap.sh

-When you run `bootstrap.sh` or `podman_bootstrap.sh`, the Linux tools and libraries required to support the toolchain and build process are installed.
-Then the `redox` project is cloned from the Redox GitLab.
-The `redox` project does not contain the Redox sources, it mainly contains the build system.
-The `cookbook` subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the clone.
+When you run `bootstrap.sh` or `podman_bootstrap.sh`, the Linux tools and libraries required to support the toolchain and build all recipes are installed.
+Then the `redox` project is downloaded from the Redox GitLab server.
+The `redox` project does not contain the system component sources, it only contains the build system.
+The `cookbook` subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the download.

-Not all Linux distributions are supported by `bootstrap.sh`, so if you are on an unsupported distribution, try `podman_bootstrap.sh` for [Podman](https://podman.io/) builds, or have a look at [podman_bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman_bootstrap.sh) and try to complete the setup up manually.
+Not all Linux distributions are supported by `bootstrap.sh`, so if you are on an unsupported distribution, try the `podman_bootstrap.sh` script for [Podman](https://podman.io/) builds, or have a look at the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) script and try to complete the setup manually.

-If you want to support your distribution/OS without Podman, you can try to install the Debian/Ubuntu package equivalents for your distribution/OS from your package manager/software store, you can see them on [this](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh#L228) section of `bootstrap.sh`.
+If you want to support your Unix-like system without Podman, you can try to install the Debian/Ubuntu package equivalents for your system from your package manager/software store, you can see them on [this](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh#L375) function of the `bootstrap.sh` script.

-The `bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes on [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)
+The `bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes at [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)

-(Note that some distributions/OSes may have environment problems hard to fix, on these systems Podman will avoid some headaches)
+(Note that some systems may have environment problems hard to fix, on these systems Podman will avoid some headaches)

-### git clone
+### Git

-If you did not use `bootstrap.sh` or `podman_bootstrap.sh` to set up your environment, you can get the sources with:
+If you did not use `bootstrap.sh` or `podman_bootstrap.sh` to setup your environment, you can download the sources with:

 ```sh
 git clone https://gitlab.redox-os.org/redox-os/redox.git --origin upstream --recursive